-Today I know it happens regularly twice a year (I just happened to be here and passing by at the exact right time).
-Back then there was no such thing as Social Media, and the queues were smaller.
-No way I had to wait for (almost) five hours in line to go underground.
+Today I know it happens regularly twice a year (I just happened to be there at the right time).
+Back then, there was no such thing as Social Media, and the lines were smaller.
+Now, to know the next time the Roman galleries will open, follow Museu de Lisboa on Facebook.

-In 1771, while rebuilding the city after the great earthquake in 1755, they found what seemed to be a foundation-like structure that could be traced back to the Roman Empire era, estimated to be from the first half of the 1st Century AD.
+In 1771, while rebuilding the city after the great earthquake in 1755, constructor workers found what seemed to be a foundation-like structure.
+Specialists then traced it back to the Ancient Roman Empire era, from the first half of the 1st Century AD (estimated).

 Why should you book a visit to these Lisbon Roman galleries?

-The affordable entry fee makes you think “why not, as long as we’re here?”.
-And the knowledge that it only opens twice a year for one weekend helps to build up the mysticism around it.
-As we were waiting in line, many tourists who were passing by approached me asking “what’s down there that people queue to see??”.
-I did my best to explain the historical importance of it; some of them were curious to come back the next day, some of them were not.
+The affordable entry fee makes you think, “why not, as long as we’re here?”.
+And the knowledge that it only opens twice a year for one weekend helps build up the mysticism around it.

-I wondered if it’s still worth the trouble to have groups of 25 people each to go down there for 20 minutes of guided tours.
-The dedication of the volunteers to this is, however, inspiring — they don’t get paid to do it, they will give up on their free time once a year, and they are willing to share their knowledge.
-They enjoy talking about its History, its function and how it still endures after all this time.
+The dedication of the volunteer guides is inspiring.
+They don’t get paid to do it, they will give up their free time once a year, and they are willing to share their knowledge.

-For us to be able to see this piece of History, there is a collective effort going on.
-The police reroute traffic (except for the famous tram 28), the fire department pumps the water out a few days in advance and, of course, the volunteers who guide us, in particular, our guide Catarina who briefly (yet passionately) told us the History of the place.
+For visitors to see this piece of History, there is a collective effort going on.
+Police officers reroute car and bus traffic.
+The fire department pumps the water out a few days in advance.
+And, of course, let’s not forget the volunteer guides.